 AllGather is an all-to-all collective communication operation that gathers data from all the workers and distributes the gathered data to them [7].
-We can see the AllGather pattern in data-intensive iterative applications where the "reduce" step is a simple aggregation operation that simply aligns the outputs of
+We can see the AllGather pattern in data-intensive iterative applications where the "reduce" step is a simple aggregation operation that simply aligns the outputs of the Map Tasks together in order, followed by "merge" and broadcast steps that transmit the assembled output.
+An example would be a MapReduce computation that generates a matrix as the loop variant delta, where each map task outputs several rows of the resultant matrix.
+In this computation we would use the Reduce and Merge tasks to assemble the matrix together and then broadcast the result.
+An example of data-intensive iterative applications that have the AllGather pattern is MultiDimensionalScaling.

-5.1 Model
+5.1 MODEL

-We developed a Map-AllGather iterative MapReduce primitive similar to the MPI AllGather[7] collective communication primitive.
+We developed a Map-AllGather iterative MapReduce primitive similar to the MPI AllGather [7] collective communication primitive.
 Our intention was to support applications with communication patterns similar to those previously discussed in a more efficient manner.